Cauliflower Cheese Recipe

 Step 1) Roast your cauliflower

-cauliflower ready to be roasted
+cauliflower florets in a baking tray, ready to be roasted

 Step 2) Make the cheese sauce